bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form-file.md

 With inputs that are of type `file`, the value is strictly `uni-directional`.
 Meaning that you cannot change the value of the input via JavaScript.
 You can change the value of the `v-model`, and this will work for an "outside view", however, the actual `input` element will not have its [FileList](https://developer.mozilla.org/en-US/docs/Web/API/FileList) changed.
 This is for security reasons as a malicious script could attempt to read and steal documents

+## Exposed functions

+The BFormFile exposes functions to control the component: `focus(), blur(), reset()`.
+These are accessed through the [template ref](https://vuejs.org/guide/essentials/template-refs.html#template-refs).

+1. Focus: focuses the file input
+2. Blur: blurs the file input focus
+3. Reset: Resets the file selection so that no file is selected

 <ComponentReference :data="data" />

 <script setup lang="ts">